lensapp/lens/docs/extensions/guides/renderer-extension.md

 ```

 Cluster pages are objects matching the `PageRegistration` interface.
-The `id` field identiifies the page, and at its simplest is just a string identifier, as shown in the example above.
+The `id` field identifies the page, and at its simplest is just a string identifier, as shown in the example above.
 The 'id' field can also convey route path details, such as variable parameters provided to a page ([See example below]()).
 The `components` field matches the `PageComponents` interface for wich there is one field, `Page`.
 `Page` is of type ` React.ComponentType<any>`, which gives you great flexibility in defining the appearance and behaviour of your page.
 For the example above `ExamplePage` can be defined in `page.tsx`:

 ``` typescript